Do you wonder about what an artist said? This glossary of art terms explains the answers to many of our painting questions.

 Small droplets or pieces of paint fly onto the painting surface to create the desired effect.

-Watercolor Wash is diluted paint applied over a large area.
+Watercolor Wash is paint and water mixed together and then applied over a large area.

-Wet Wash is applied to a wet area.
+Wet Wash is paint applied to a wet surface.
 The paint moves smoothly covering a large area such as a sky.

 Mix your color ahead of time.
 Dampen the paper before you apply the color.
 Apply with smooth even strokes.
 The water moves the paint.

-Dry Wash on dry paper will give you a crisper effect.
-You have more control over the paint.
-You move the paint with your brush.
+Dry Wash on dry paper will gives a crisper effect.
+It gives us more control over the paint.
+The paint is moved with our brush.

 Dry Brush in watercolor with a somewhat dry brush onto dry paper - gives the effect of a scumble in oil painting.
 It produces a lot of texture.